DKRZ-AIM/dkrz-hereon-icon-superdropnet/Python-from-ICON.md

 ```

 This should produce exactly the same output for all bridges.
 Check out the Jupyter notebook in `notebooks/TestScenario.ipynb` for a comparison.

+## Running the pipes bridge with ICON

+The pipes worker needs to be run once on every node that has an ICON process.
+I.e., in the simplest case, ICON runs with just a handful of processes on a single node, and the pipes worker runs on the same node.

+Since ICON assumes that every process in MPI_COMM_WORLD runs the ICON executable, getting the Python pipe worker (which does not communicate via MPI at all) to run is difficult.
+On Mistral, the following setup ultimately worked: A script (run_hybrid.sh) submits two sbatch jobs to the exact same node.
+The pipe worker is given the slurm JOB ID of the ICON job runnin in parallel (so it can name the pipe files correctly).
+The pipe worker client in ICON blocks in all its processes until it has communicated successfully back and forth once with the pipe worker.

 ## Background information